February 16, 2025

 Fit

 Scarpa's fit isn't as narrow as other Italian brands.
 The Scarpa Moraine has a regular width but runs a little small by US standards.
 Most hikers will want to size up a full-size to get a good fit in the Scarpa Moraine.
 My everyday shoe size is a 11.5, but I need a size 13 to get a decent fit for my moderately wide feet.
 Hikers after a wide fit may prefer KEENs to Scarpas.
+If you find KEENs too wide, the Scarpa Moraine may be a good alternative.

 Women's Moraine Mid